-The Safest Cookware Optionsby Amylee Amos MS, RDN, IFMCPLifestyle
+The Safest Cookware Optionsby Amylee Amos PhD, RDN, IFMCPLifestyle

 Our total toxic load is considered to be our complete intake of exogenous chemicals, heavy metals, and toxic compounds, minus our ability to excrete them.
 We are exposed to toxins by nearly everything we come into contact with.
 More and more research is pointing toward the fact that chronic illnesses are caused or exacerbated by a great total toxic load, providing strong reason to find ways of reducing our exposure to toxins in our everyday life.
 Choosing the safest and healthiest cookware is one of many ways that we can reduce our exposure to toxins.